stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/xamlflowsaveoptions/get_saveformat/_index.md

 ## XamlFlowSaveOptions.get_SaveFormat method

 Specifies the format in which the document will be saved if this save options object is used.
-Can only be XamlFlow.
+Can only be **XamlFlow**.